santoshlite/ssantoshp/README.md

 - 📫 How to reach me: **santoshpassoubady@gmail.com** or **Santosh#9328** (Discord)

 - My star project is [**Trafalgar**](https://github.com/ssantoshp/trafalgar), a python library to make development of portfolio analysis faster and easier

+- I want to build stuff that matters 💭